 This pumpkin spice white russian is a Fall spin on a classic cocktail.
-It's creamy and smooth with fragrant coffee and warming pumpkin spice - it's basically a hug in a glass.
+It's creamy and smooth with fragrant coffee and warming pumpkin spices.
+This cocktail is basically a warm hug in a glass.

 I've waited all year for an appropriate time to make this drink.
-NOW'S THE TIME.
+NOW IS THE TIME.
 I mean, I'm already putting pumpkin spice in every dessert so naturally, it was time for a cocktail as well.

-This drink will be going on my Thanksgiving dinner table and I'm positive it will be a hit even with people who don't like PSLs (although I'm not sure why I would still be friends with them...
-KIDDING!).
+This drink will be going on my Thanksgiving dinner table and I'm positive it will be a hit even with people who don't like pumpkin spice lattes.

 White russian cocktails have quickly become one of my favourites because of their simplicity and elegance.
-That beautiful coffee aroma smells SO good and the creaminess of the cream takes away the edge from the vodka.
+That beautiful coffee aroma smells SO good and the creaminess takes away the edge from the vodka.

 What you will need

-- Heavy cream.
-Regular milk also works but your cocktail will just be less creamy.
+- Heavy cream - Regular milk also works but your cocktail will just be less creamy.
+I would highly recommend using heavy cream, whipping cream, or half and half.

 Barware & Glassware